PureNimble/ISEP-LAPR2/docs/sprintB/US04/01.requirements-engineering/Readme.md

 * Typed data:
     * a name,
+    * an area (m2),
+    * distance from city center,
-    * a citizen´s card number,
+    * a passport card number,
     * a tax number,
-    * an adress,
     * an email adress,
     * a telefone number,
+    * the requested property characteristics,
+    * the available equipment,
+    * the number of bedrooms,
+    * the number of bathrooms,
+    * the number of parking spaces,
+    * photographs,
+    * a price

+* Selected data:
     * an agency,
+	* an agent,
+	* the existence of a basement,
-    * an agent
+    * the existence of an inhabitable loft,
-    * the requested property characteristics
+    * the sun exposure
+    * a state,
+	* a district,
+	* a city

 **Output Data:**